raspberrypilearning/astro-pi-guide/program.md

-# Astro Pi: first program
+# Sense HAT: first program

 Connect the Raspberry Pi peripherals (keyboard, mouse, monitor, and power), and log in using the following login information: